nlpub/russe/2018/wsi/index.md

 ## Participation in the Task: Instructions

 **Train datasets are already online**.
 You can start working on the development of our models.
 The detailed instructions are available at our [Github repository](https://nlpub.github.io/russe-wsi-kit/).
 Please follow instruction in this repository to participate in the task and write us a question if something is not clear.

 ### Flow of the Task and the Deadlines

 The important dates are listed above.
 We publically share the training datasets on the **1st of November 2017**.
 The participants will have six weeks until the December 15 to develop their models using these training data.

-On the **15 of December 2015** we will release test data and participants will be able to make real submissions during four weeks until the **January 15 2018**.
+On the **15 of December 2017** we will release test data and participants will be able to make real submissions during four weeks until the **January 15 2018**.
 Note that the training dataset and test dataset contain various words: you cannot simply learn a disambiguation model from a train dataset and apply it to the test data as the target words will be different.
-Instead participants will need to induce word senses of the words in the test dataset.
+Instead, the participants will need to induce word senses of the words in the test dataset.

 ## References to Prior Work